 Oscar Valdez explained, “When I fought Shakur, I was 100% ready for that fight.
 Physically, mentally.
 I was all in that fight, and I didn’t do nothing.
 I didn’t do nothing to Shakur.
 One of the toughest things as a fighter is to accept the fact that you did your best and that wasn’t enough.
 It’s hard on your ego as a fighter.”

-So, Valdez found a better boxer, whom he couldn’t defeat despite putting his all in.
+Valdez found himself against a better boxer, whom he couldn’t defeat despite putting his all in.
 However, the orthodox boxer had another loss to cope with.
-He succumbed to a loss to Emanuel Navarrete with the WBO title on the line.
+He succumbed to a loss to Emanuel Navarrete in August 2023 in a fight for Navarette’s WBO title.
 But this was different.

 ADVERTISEMENT